What Is a Closed Mortgage?

 Advantages and Disadvantages of Closed Mortgages

-Close mortgages are popular for their predictability, however, as with most things, there are always advantages and disadvantages as outlined below:
+Closed mortgages are popular for their predictability — but as with most things, there are always trade-offs.

 The Advantages